 I was feeling much sadness coming from my inner child.
 Sophie wanted my mother to be well and not suffer, as did I. Sophie and I were also noticing feelings of helplessness.
 All we could do was love my mother and keep her in our heart.
 Feeling unconditional love for my mother was a testament to all the healing I’ve done within myself, and with my family.
 It was a sign that my heart was full and no longer broken.
 Something to celebrate!

-I’ve included chapter 1 of my book, The Path to my Heart below as it illustrates my inner child awakening!
+I’ve included chapter 1 of my book, Bridging the Gap Between You and Your Inner Child below as it illustrates my inner child awakening!

 Chapter 1 Sophie